Etor Daniel: Club career

 Etor scored the first goal in the 3-0 home win over Buffles du Borgou FC to give Enyimba their first leg win of the Caf Champions league Cup qualification stage.
 He had scored 3 goals and 4 goals assist quarter season in all 14 games, he had played as of now 02/06/2015 inclusive Caf Champions League qualification game, Nigeria Federation Cup and Nigeria Premier League season 2015.
 He won the 2015 Nigeria Premier league season with Enyimba.

 Al-Nasr

 He first moved out of Nigeria in 2017 to Oman where he signed a one-year contract with Salalah-based Al-Nasr S.C.S.C.
 He made his Oman Professional League debut on 13 September 2017 in a 2-0 win over Oman Club and assisted the first goal for his side and scored his first goal in the competition on 18 September 2017 in a 2-0 win over Al-Mudhaibi Club.

 Muscat Club

 In September 2019 it was confirmed, that Etor had joined Omani club Muscat Club.

+Bisha FC

+On 8 October 2025, that Etor had joined Saudi club Bisha FC.